jandelgado/carl/README.md

 #### Buttons

 The 12 buttons are connected by a resistor network using only a single wire and an analog input of the Arduino.
-In contrast to a traditional wiring where every button is connected individually (12 inputs needed) or using a matrix (3+4 inputs needed), this drastically simplifies wiring and resource usage on the micro controller.
+In contrast to a traditional wiring, where every button is connected individually (12 inputs needed), or using a matrix (3+4 inputs needed), this drastically simplifies wiring and resource usage on the micro controller.